 The following species are legal to use as bait:

 Minnow or carp family (Cyprinidae), sucker family (Catostomidae), top minnows or killifish family (Cyprinodontidae), shad family (Clupeidae), as well as sunfish family (Centrarchidae).
-These species can be obtained with a fish trap, cast net, fishing line or a seine.
+These species can be obtained with a fish trap, cast net, fishing line, or seine.

-Possession and use of native live baitfish is legal in Kentucky.
+Possession and use of native live baitfish are legal in Kentucky.

-The following species may only be used in the same waters from they were collected:
+The following species may only be used in the same waters from which they were collected:

 The following gear shall be used to obtain live bait: